Access to loft space, staircase down to ground floor, doors to:

-Obscure double glazed window to rear, chrome heated towel rail, 3 piece white suite comprising panelled bath with mixer tap and shower attachment, close coupled WC and vanity wash hand basin with storage cupboard below, part tiled walls, wood effect flooring.
+Obscure glazed window to front, chrome heated towel rail, 3 piece white suite comprising fully tiled walk in shower with bifold glass door, wash hand basin set on vanity unit with storage cupboard below and close coupled wc, tiled walls.

 BURNHAM ON CROUCH: